 It depends.
 If you are a working professional who can't afford to take a two-year break from your job, an online master's program might be the best fit.
 If you need to stay local for personal reasons, that, too, will limit your choices.

 The general—perhaps too obvious—rule of thumb is to attend the best master's program available.
 Top graduate programs offer more than an excellent education—they also provide the best opportunities for networking, which means better career opportunities and higher earning potential.

 Top schools offering a MS in business analytics include:

 According to PayScale, the average salary for those with an MS in business analytics is a little under $75,000.
-The top 10 percent of data analysts earn an annual salary of $85,000.
-Earning your degree from a top program helps.
-In 2019, the average graduate from Duke University's Master in Quantitative Management (MQM): Business Analytics program earned a base salary of $88,246.
+The top 10 percent of data analysts earn a median annual salary of $89,000.

 With an MS in business analytics, you should qualify for such excellent jobs as:

 Here's a little more information about some of the top positions for MSBAs.

 You don't have to get a Master of Science in Data Science to become a data scientist.
 A master's in business analytics also does the trick.
 To succeed in this career, you will need strong programming chops and data modeling skills.